sbejarano/WiFi_Promiscuous/Readme.md

 4. Optional post‑processing exports GeoJSON for mapping

 Capture **does not run by default**.
-It only runs when enabled from the HTML dashboard.
+It runs only when enabled via the shared capture state.

 ---